cheoljoo/schedule/googleCalendar/README.md

 - make update
     - show changed statistics in heal2u.github.io about my work style

+## when want to get the percentages of each job (Level1) in this year
+- make percent

 # Description
 - copy heal2u/* .    to use heal2u account